 The actor Anne Reid is the youngest of four siblings.
-“All I remember of the Reids being together was laughs and music and dancing,” she says.
-The star of Last Tango In Halifax doesn’t recalls too many serious moments when she was a child and doesn’t think she’s “going to get terribly weepy” when she explores her family history.
+“All I remember of the Reids being together was laughs and music and dancing,” she says when she appears on Who Do You Think You Are?
+The star of Last Tango In Halifax doesn’t recall too many serious moments when she was a child and doesn’t think she’s “going to get terribly weepy” when she explores her family history.

-Or, more accurately, when she traces the life of one particular ancestor, her great-great grandfather John Reid, who lived in Fife.
+Or, more accurately, when she traces the life of one particular ancestor, her 2x great grandfather John Reid, who lived in Fife in Scotland.
 Family stories suggest Anne is descended from clergymen, but that’s not what she discovers when she visits a former family home, Easter Forret, which once belonged to her 3x great grandfather, John’s father-in-law, David Husband.

 Instead, she discovers that John’s children lived with their grandfather.
 According to church records, the children’s mother, Isabella, died in 1849, yet there are no local records of John’s death.
 Why not?